ALPLM honors veterans with Air Force band - NewsBreak

 Man arrested in deadly I-55 crash

 SPRINGFIELD, Ill.
 (WICS/WRSP) — An Auburn man who pleaded guilty to his involvement in the January 6th Capitol Riot has now been arrested for a deadly crash on I-55.
-Shane Woods, 44, has been arrested for driving under the influence of alcohol, failure to reduce speed, not driving on the right side of the road, aggravated fleeing, and not wearing a seatbelt.
+Shane Woods, 44, has been arrested for reckless homicide, aggravated driving under the influence, fleeing/eluding, driving under the influence.
+"Our...

 Snow showers and brutal wind chill values are possible this week